 No matter how obvious it may sound, if you’re looking for ways to get rid of bad breath, the first step should always be to brush with a good quality toothpaste for between two and three minutes at least twice a day.
 Additionally, interdental brushes, floss or tape should also be used regularly to remove any food particles and bacteria that your toothpaste bristles cannot reach.

-A more effective solution involves the use of alcohol-free, bad breath mouthwashes, which don’t dry the mouth.
-UltraDEX Daily Oral Rinse is formulated with advanced technology which instantly properties which help to eliminates the VSC on contact rather than simply masking the problem.
-It also inhibits the harmful bacteria within the mouth.
+A more effective solution is to use a more specialist bad breath, alcohol-free mouthwash, which won’t dry the mouth.
+UltraDEX Daily Oral Rinse is formulated with advanced technology which instantly helps to eliminates the Volatile Sulphur Compounds (VSC) on contact, rather than simply masking the problem.
+It also removes bacteria within the mouth.
 As a result, you can experience longer-lasting fresh breath and a cleaner, healthier mouth.